kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 23. As the **User Administrator**, Lynne has permission to change user passwords.
 Lynne was recently contacted by **Diego Siciliani** and **Pradeep Gupta**, who each reported that their passwords may have been compromised.
 Per Adatum's company policy, Lynne must reset their passwords to a temporary value, and then force them to reset their password at their next login.   <br/>

-	‎In the **Active users** list, as you move your mouse from one user account to another, notice the **key (Reset a password)** icon that appears to the right of each user's name.
+	In the **Active users** list, as you move your mouse from one user account to another, notice the **key (Reset a password)** icon that appears to the right of each user's name.
 Select the key icon that appears to the right of **Diego Siciliani's** name.

 24. In the **Reset password** window for Diego, if the **Automatically create a password** check box displays a check mark, then select this box to clear it.
 This will enable Lynne to manually assign Diego a temporary password.